e271828e/Flight.jl/docs/notes/design/framework_design.md

   pose is stage 1, velocity-derived quantities are stage 2 — it must split).
 Fan-out is free, so publishing both a bundle and a hot loose field (`pose` *and* `q_eb`) is legitimate — one extra isbits cell.
+- **Write-side corollary** (v0.6, from §14.4): **bundle what is written together.** The port is the atomic unit of the entire periphery — one cell, one root slot, one staged write, one device claim (§12.3), one trace address, one GUI liveness verdict (§12.5).
+Data written by different external writers, or at different cadences, must not share a port: pilot commands are scalar faces under a namespace prefix, and the convenient bundle is assembled *downstream*, inside the graph, by an ordinary component (single producer, consumed together — legal by the read-side rule).
+The two guidelines compose into one principle: a port's granularity is set by the finest-grained party owning either end — producers on the read side, external writers on the write side.
+Field-addressed staging (a lens into struct slots) stays a recorded guarded addition, unbuilt.

 ---